History of Venezuela (1999–present): New constitution

 At one point the Constitutional Assembly prohibited the National Assembly from holding meetings of any sort.
 However, on 10 September, the two bodies reached an agreement allowing for their "coexistence" until the new constitution took effect.

 On 20 November 1999 the Constitutional Assembly presented the proposed constitution that was to be accepted or rejected by the nation's voters.
 With 350 articles, it was one of the world's lengthiest.
 A general tendency of this Constitution is that it attempts to establish a participatory as well as a representative democracy.
 On specific points, it changes the country's official name from "Republic of Venezuela" to "Bolivarian Republic of Venezuela".
 It also increased the presidential term of office from five to six years, allowed for two consecutive presidential terms rather than one, and introduced provisions for national presidential recall referendums—that is, Venezuelan voters gained the right to remove the president from office before the expiration of his presidential term.
 Such referendums are activated by a petition to do so with the required number of signatures.
 The presidency was given more power, including the power to dissolve the National Assembly.
 The new constitution converted the formerly bicameral National Assembly into a unicameral legislature, and stripped it of many of its former powers.
 Provisions were made for a new position, the Public Defender, an office with the authority to check the activities of the presidency, the National Assembly, and the constitution.
 Chávez characterized the Public Defender as the guardian of the "moral branch" of the new Venezuelan government, tasked with defending public and moral interests.

-According to Gregory Wilpert in Venezuelanalysis, the constitution is unusual in that it incorporates as rights not only those, such as freedom of expression and assembly, found in most liberal constitutions, but also "social human rights:" to employment, housing, and health care.

 On 15 December 1999, after weeks of heavy rain, statewide mudslides claimed the lives of an estimated 30,000 people.
 Critics claim Chávez was distracted by the referendum and that the government ignored a civil defense report, calling for emergency measures, issued the day the floods struck.
 However, Chávez's government rejected these claims.
 Chávez then personally led the relief effort afterwards.
 Subsequent mudslides in 2000 left 3 dead.